DataDog/documentation/content/en/notebooks/_index.md

 ## Overview

 Notebooks combine graphs and text in a linear, cell-based format.
-They are designed to help you explore and share stories with your data by creating postmortems, investigations runbooks, documentation, and more.
+They are designed to help you explore and share stories with your data by creating postmortems, investigations, runbooks, documentation, and more.

 {{< img src="notebooks/demo_notebook.png" alt="demo notebook"  style="width:100%;">}}